ansible/awx/docs/websockets.md

 #### Broadcast Backplane Token

 AWX node(s) connect to every other node via the Websocket backplane.
+The backplane websockets initiate from the `wsbroadcast` process and connect to other nodes via the same nginx process that serves webpage websocket connections and marshalls incoming web/API requests.
+If you have configured AWX to run with an ssl terminated connection in front of nginx then you likely will have nginx configured to handle http traffic and thus the websocket connection will flow unencrypted over http.
+If you have nginx configured with ssl enabled, then the websocket traffic will flow encrypted.

-Authentication is accomplished via a shared secret that is exchanged via the http header `secret`.
+Authentication is accomplished via a shared secret that is generated and set at playbook install time.
+The shared secret is used to derive a payload that is exchanged via the http(s) header `secret`.
 The shared secret payload consists of a a `secret`, containing the shared secret, and a `nonce` which is used to mitigate replay attack windows.

 Note that the nonce timestamp is considered valid if it is within `300` second threshold.
 This is to allow for machine clock skews.
 ```